World Class Wreckin' Cru: Success and break up

-Alonzo Williams created the label "Kru-cut" which began releasing The Wreckin' Cru music through the mid-1980s with very minimal resources through Macola Records", a local independent record manufacturing and distributing company.
+Alonzo Williams created the label "Kru-cut" which began releasing The Wreckin' Cru music through the mid-1980s with very minimal resources through Macola Records, a local independent record manufacturing and distributing company.
 The Cru released the single "Slice", followed by "Surgery".
 By 1985 Kru-Cut had produced World Class’ debut album, World Class.
 The success of their early releases led to a major record deal with CBS/Epic Records.
 With Cli-N-Tel leaving after the first album to control his own direction in life, this left Shakespeare to step up to be the prominent MC as they signed with Epic Records.
-With this they released a string of singles and also their second album, Rapped In Romance.
+With this they released a string of singles and also their second album, Rapped in Romance.

 After being signed to CBS records, Lonzo was asked if he had any other acts.
-After seeing Dre's cousin Jinx' group perform in a rap contest, a teenage group called C.I.A.
+After seeing Dre's cousin Jinx's group perform in a rap contest, a teenage group called C.I.A.
 (Cru in Action) starring O'Shea "Ice Cube" Jackson, Dre's cousin Tony "Sir Jinx" Wheaton and Darrell "K-Dee" Johnson, who with Dre would record a demo tape called "She's a Skag".
 The group was then signed to a single deal with CBS.